 With an uncomfortable exchange rate, it’s getting harder to find a good value family holiday abroad.
 You can make good savings by shopping around and using travel hacks such as: Finding the cheapest times to fly, booking family travel insurance and setting up Google alerts for favorable exchange rates to buy your currency.
 But which destinations offer your family the best experience for great times and many happy memories?
+To help you plan your next vacation here is a list of fun and cheap family holiday destinations worldwide.

 The famous Greek island of Corfu has been a popular family destination for many years and offers many activities from exploring the fabulous architecture of Corfu Old Town, Sissi’s Palace, the Church of Saint Spiridon to the coastal delights of Kassiopi and Paleokastritsa Beach.
 The rocky coastlines and inlets lead down to beaches where more family activities take place.
 Children love going for rides in the glass-bottomed boats where they can see shoals of fish swimming by.
 It’s also an opportunity to see the fascinating underwater environment with its reefs and outcrops.